Best Sandals for Neuropathy for Minimal Pain

 • The textile uppers ensure a comfortable, friction-free, gentle Neuropathic feet fit.

-• All in all, a comfortable and lightweight design.
+• All in all, it has a comfortable and lightweight design.

 5